How To Prune Roses With These 10 Steps

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Pruning roses might seem scary, but it's crucial for a healthy plant.
+Pruning these thorn-filled plants might seem scary, but it's crucial for having abundant rose blooms.
 Cutting back old growth encourages new, vibrant growth, removes dead parts, and shapes the plant.
 This practice also reduces the risk of fungal diseases by allowing better airflow.

 Don't worry if you're a beginner, experienced gardeners agree that it's hard to harm a rose bush, and mistakes can be fixed.
 It's better to learn and make some errors than let your roses become unruly and messy in the long run.